Page Field: History

-Built in 1927 as a civil airport, Page Field was taken over by the War Department at the beginning of World War II.
-Renamed Fort Myers Army Air Field and later, Page Field Army Airfield, it was used by the United States Army Air Forces Third Air Force for antisubmarine patrols and conventional bomber training in the B-24 Liberator.
+During World War II, Lee County Airport was leased by the United States Department of War and was then known as Fort Myers Army Air Base.
+It was used by the United States Army Air Forces Third Air Force for antisubmarine patrols and conventional bomber training in the B-24 Liberator.
 The facility returned to civil control of the State of Florida and then Lee County shortly after the end of the war.